electricimp/LPS22HB/README.md

 The LPS22HB can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

+**Note** This library now uses the new naming scheme, so users of earlier versions should update the library’s name as well as its version.

 **To add this library to your project, add** `#require "LPS22HB.device.lib.nut:2.0.0"` **to the top of your device code**

 [![Build Status](https://api.travis-ci.org/electricimp/LPS22HB.svg?branch=master)](https://travis-ci.org/electricimp/LPS22HB)